-With Mother’s Day around the corner, it's a great time to shift your focus to family.
-But when you’re in a relationship, this can be complicated, because there are two families to contend with.
-Each will have its own quirks, difficulties, traditions, and dynamics.
-But perhaps one of the most tricky relationships to navigate is between you and your mother-in-law.
+When you’re in a relationship, spending time with loved ones can become complicated—there are now two families to contend with, each with its own quirks, difficulties, traditions, and dynamics.
+Perhaps one of the trickiest relationships to navigate, though, is the one between you and your mother-in-law.

 If the heart of the home is the kitchen, that’s a great place to start bonding.
-Offering someone help is always a good way to create warmth, so next time you’re over see if you can help her prepare a meal.
-If not, keep an eye out for other ways you could lend a hand—maybe she’s gardening, maybe you could watch after some younger family members, just look for a way you can assist.
+Offering to help is always a good way to create warmth, so next time you’re over, see if you can help her prepare a meal.
+If not, keep an eye out for other ways you could lend a hand—maybe she needs help gardening or watching after some younger family members.
+Just look for a way you can assist.

 If you really have trouble making small talk with your mother-in-law, then plays or movies can be a lifesaver.
-Iit’s a trick my brother and I used to use when my divorced parents had to spend time together, and it worked every time.)
-It’s a way of spending time in the same space and experiencing something together, but it also keeps talking to a minimum—you spend most of the time sitting in silence watching something, after all.
-And afterwards you'll have an easy topic of conversation: dissecting the show's plot!
-Sure, you may not become BFFs, but it’s still quality time together.
+It’s a way of spending time in the same space and experiencing something together while keeping conversations to a minimum—you spend most of the time sitting in silence watching something, after all.
+And, afterward, you'll have an easy topic of discussion: the show's plot!

-Another great way to build a connection is to make yourself vulnerable to someone else.
-I’m not talking about opening up about all of your biggest fears, but just asking for advice can help initiate a bond between two people.
-It doesn’t have to be about something big and life-changing (although it can be), but reaching out and asking for her help might help soften things up.
+Another great way to build a connection is to make yourself vulnerable.
+You don't have to open up about all of your biggest fears, but just asking for advice can help initiate a bond between two people.
+It doesn’t have to be about something big and life-changing (although it can be), but reaching out and asking for her help might help soften things up, and it also shows that you respect her opinion.
 Whether it’s asking for a recipe or advice for problems at the office, it’s a good place to start.

 As long as your partner's family isn’t too cutthroat, a board game night can be a great way to bond and have fun.
-Firstly, if you and your mother-in-law feel really distant it can help to do a group activity before you get one-on-one time.
-Secondly, very few things in life are as revealing as watching someone Monopoly.
+First, if you and your mother-in-law feel really distant, it can help to do a group activity before you get one-on-one time.
+Second, very few things in life are as revealing as watching someone play Monopoly.
 You’ll make some memories, but you'll also really get to know each other.

 If your mother-in-law likes a bit of pampering, a spa day is another opportunity for bonding that doesn’t have to involve a lot of emotional sharing.
 Book some manicures or massages (or both) for Mother’s Day or a birthday.
 Everyone feels better when they’re more relaxed, so you may find the conversation flows easier than you think.

 Everyone has a different relationship with their mother-in-law, and it might be that you’re never going to be super close.
-That’s OK.
-But taking opportunities to bond when you can will make you life easier and make you feel like you're on the same team.
+But taking opportunities to bond when you're able to will make you feel like you're on the same team.
 When in doubt, start small and build your way up—it’s better to let it happen naturally than to force it.
-Simply spending time in the same space can be a great start.
+Simply spending time together in the same space can be a great start.